-Presenting Context: The context of the introduction presents the problem or phenomenon you will discuss in the paper and provides relevant background information about the topic or issue.
+Presenting Context: The introduction should present the problem or phenomenon you will discuss in the paper and provides relevant background information about the topic or issue.

 Establishing Purpose: The introduction should tell the reader why your topic is significant and why the reader should care about your topic.